-General meditation has over the years gone from something associated with religion to a fad and now mainstream and scientifically accepted an essential part of personal care.
-Different studies have shown that regular meditation has profound effects on the health and wellbeing of an individual.
+General meditation has over the years gone from something associated with religion to a fad and is now mainstream and scientifically accepted as an essential part of personal care.
+Different studies have shown that regular meditation has profound effects on the health and well-being of an individual.

 These benefits include psychological benefits, physical benefits, and spiritual benefits.
 Beyond the mind, body and soul benefits, candle meditation also helps in learning and coping with environmental pressures while improving workplace productivity.

 There are different types of meditation based on props and techniques used.
 One of the most popular and effective types is candlelight meditation.
-It has proven to be quite useful especially for beginners to meditation.
+It has proven to be quite useful, especially for beginners in meditation.

 What is Candle meditation?